ianmilliken/mpc/site/content/landing/take-control-of-your-business-growth-with-a-free-marketing-workshop.md

 <br>

-Spend a couple of hours with our experienced marketing expert and get the information you need to nail your marketing strategy.
+Spend a couple of hours with our experienced marketing experts and get the information you need to nail your marketing strategy.

 <br>